perscholas-edu/lecture-slides/lectures/frontend-frameworks/react/file-structure/content.md

     * The purpose of this directory is to containerize the `component1` webelement implementation.
 * `./src/components/component1`
     * The purpose of this directory is to containerize the `component1` webelement implementation.
+* `./src/components/component2`
+    * The purpose of this directory is to containerize the `component2` webelement implementation.

+-
+### Web Component Structure
+* `./src/components/component1`
+    * The purpose of this directory is to containerize the `component1` webelement implementation.
+* `./src/components/component1/component1.js`
+    * The purpose of this file is to containerize the _view_ of the `component1` webelement
+* `./src/components/component1/component1.css`
+    * The purpose of this file is to containerize the _style_ of the _view_ of the `component1` webelement